bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/serialization/incomplete/too-many-slots.md

 {: .table }

 You can increase this limit by increasing `ARDUINOJSON_SLOT_ID_SIZE`.
-However, doing will significantly increase memory consumption, so you'll need to increase the capacity of your `JsonDocument`.
-Unfortunately, you cannot count on the ArduinoJson Assistant anymore.
+However, doing will significantly increase memory consumption and you cannot count on the ArduinoJson Assistant anymore.

 Did this solve your issue?